Igbo people: Nigerian Civil War

 A series of ethnic clashes between Northern Muslims and the Igbo, and other ethnic groups of Eastern Nigeria Region living in Northern Nigeria took place between 1966 and 1967.
 Elements in the army had assassinated the Nigerian military head of state General Johnson Aguiyi-Ironsi on 29 July 1966, and peace negotiations failed between the military government that deposed Ironsi and the regional government of Eastern Nigeria at the Aburi Talks in Ghana in 1967.
 These events led to a regional council of the peoples of Eastern Nigeria deciding that the region should secede and proclaim the Republic of Biafra on 30 May 1967.
 General Emeka Odumegwu-Ojukwu made this declaration and became the head of state of the new republic.

 The resultant war, which became known as the Nigerian Civil War or the Nigerian-Biafran War, lasted from 6 July 1967 until 15 January 1970, after which the federal government re-absorbed Biafra into Nigeria.
 Several million Eastern Nigerians died from the pogroms against them, such as the 1966 anti-Igbo pogrom where between 10,000 and 30,000 Igbo people were killed.
 Many homes, schools, and hospitals were destroyed in the conflict.
 The federal government of Nigeria denied Igbo people access to their savings placed in Nigerian banks and provided them with little compensation.
 The war also led to a great deal of discrimination against the Igbo people at the hands of other ethnic groups.

 In their struggle, the people of Biafra earned the respect of figures such as Jean-Paul Sartre and John Lennon, who returned his MBE, partly in protest against British support for the Nigerian government in the Biafran War.
 Odumegwu-Ojukwu, stated that the three years of freedom allowed his people to become the most civilized and most technologically advanced black people in the world.
 In July 2007, Odumegwu-Ojukwu renewed calls for the secession of the Biafran state as a sovereign entity.

 Since 1970

 Some Igbo subgroups, such as the Ikwerre, started dissociating themselves from the larger Igbo population after the war.
 In the post-war era, Nigeria changed the names of places to non-Igbo-sounding words.
 For instance, the town of Igbo-uzo was anglicized to Ibusa.
 Because of discrimination, many Igbo had trouble finding employment, and during the early 1970s, the Igbo became one of the poorest ethnic groups in Nigeria.

-However, since then, the Igbo people have rebuilt their cities by themselves without any support from the federal government of Nigeria.
-This led to the establishment of new factories, and industry in south-eastern Nigeria, making the Igbo people some of the wealthiest ethnic groups in Nigeria.
 Many Igbo people eventually took government positions, although many were engaged in private business.
 Since the early 21st century, there has been a wave of Nigerian migration to other African countries, Europe, and the Americas.